Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 6.3) Safe constipation-support steps (if no red flags)

-2. Gentle movement: short play sessions can help gut motility.
+2. Gentle movement: a little play can help gut motility.

 3. Clean, calm litter access: easy-entry box, quiet location.

-4. Brush if tolerated: less swallowed fur can help some cats.
+4. Brush if tolerated: less swallowed fur may help in some cats.

 5. Monitor: appetite, vomiting, energy, and belly comfort.